emanuelen5/emanuelen5.github.io/site/_posts/2019-10-02-programatically-controlling-cast-device.md

+---
+finished: true
-# Controlling Google cast devices programmatically (e.g. Chromecast and Home)
+title: Controlling Google cast devices programmatically (Chromecast and Home)
+date: 2019-10-02
+tags: [google, cast, ha]
+categories: [miniguide]
+---

 [pychromecast](https://github.com/balloob/pychromecast) has the code for controlling the cast device.
 It becomes very simple with it, just install it from pip `pip install pychromecast` and then follow along: